 As with all of our products, our hot water tanks and cylinders are built to last, with many carrying a 25 year guarantee.
-The majority of our cylinders are crafted using stainless steel, although other popular materials include copper.
-We take care to use only the strongest and most suitable materials for the task, which is why we’re trusted by so many.
+The majority of our cylinders are crafted using stainless steel, although copper is another popular material.

-Despite the quality of our products and service, we never compromise on price.
-Our deals are unbeatable and thanks to our fast delivery service, your hot water tanks and cylinders can be enjoyed sooner than you’d expect.
+Regardless of the exceptional quality of our products and service, we never compromise on price, offering you excellent value for money hot water cylinders.
+Our deals are unbeatable and, thanks to our fast delivery service, your affordable hot water tanks and cylinders can be enjoyed sooner than you’d expect.

 Hot Water Cylinders - Explained

-When it comes to a hot water cylinder the most common type of insulation blanket is made from fibreglass with a vinyl coating.
+When it comes to a well-protected hot water cylinder, the most common type of insulation blanket is made from fibreglass with a vinyl coating.
 It is wrapped around the cylinder with the ends taped together.
-It is very important that the insulation blanket is the right size and correctly fitted to the hot water cylinder as it should not block any air flow or drainage valves.
-This would be dangerous due to the amount of water pressure within a hot water cylinder.
+It is very important that the insulation blanket is the right size and correctly fitted and lined to your energy saving hot water cylinder, as it should not block any air flow or drainage valves.
+This would be dangerous, due to the high water pressure within a hot water cylinder.

-Copper has traditionally been the material of choice when constructing hot water cylinders.
-However, stainless steel has become increasingly popular in the production of hot water cylinders.
+Copper has traditionally been the material of choice when constructing reliable hot water cylinders.
+However, stainless steel is becoming increasingly popular in the production of appliances, providing hot water for domestic use.

-Stainless steel is found more commonly with unvented hot water cylinders, this is due to the immense water pressure within the cylinder.
-One of stainless steels properties is that it is much stronger than copper, thus meaning that with stainless steel the wall of the hot water cylinder can be thinner, leading to a greater storage capacity.
+Stainless steel is found more commonly with unvented hot water cylinders, due to the immense water pressure within the cylinder.
+One of the properties of stainless steel is that it is much more durable than copper, meaning that with stainless steel the wall of the hot water cylinder can be thinner, allowing for a greater storage capacity.

 The difference between a vented and unvented hot water cylinder is that a vented cylinder is connected to a header tank, which is generally found in your loft.
-An unvented cylinder does not have any such vent connecting it to a header tank, it is fed from the mains, meaning that it works at mains pressure.
-This generally meaning nice high pressured showers.
+An unvented cylinder (direct or indirect hot water cylinder) does not have any such vent, and is fed from the mains.
+It works at mains pressure, this generally giving you the pleasure of nice, high pressured showers.
 A disadvantage of unvented cylinders is that you have no back-up water supply, if your mains water supply is ever cut off for any reason.

-With the added pressure that comes with an unvented hot water cylinder it is imperative that you get a professional to fit it for you as some cases have gone as far as the cylinder exploding from the water pressure inside it.
+With the added pressure that comes with an unvented hot water cylinder, it is imperative that you get a professional to fit it for you, as in some extreme cases the cylinder may explode from the water pressure inside it. .

-Hot water storage units are generally found in an airing, or are installed to fit this brief.
+Hot water storage units are generally found in an airing, or are installed to fit a cupboard.
 With the warmth that is radiated from the cylinder it is a great way of keeping your towels and bed sheets lovely and warm.
 It is also great for drying off damp clothes that have come straight from the wash.